FLUX-SE/all_docs/en_US/spat_revolution_doc/Spat_Environment_Understanding_the_3D_View.md

 <!--TO BE COMPLETED-->
 By definition, the efficiency zone is where the virtual sound sources should be localized.
 According to the speaker arrangement and coverage capacity, an efficiency zone is calculated for all channel-based panning types.
-It gets displayed on the 3D view as a grey shadow, and can be considered as a sage source position zone.
+It gets displayed on the 3D view as a grey shadow, and can be considered as a safe source position zone.

 One of the advantages of this mechanism is that it allows to change a speaker arrangements while providing a tool to manage the sources already positioned in the soundscape but that may be outside the zone.

 Inside a channel-based room, the efficiency zone is defined by the speaker arrangement used in a room:
 + When using speaker setup that surrounds the listeners, the efficiency zone is a sphere (or circle in 2D), which spans from the border of the protection zone to the farthest distance you can put a source (100 m).
 A speaker array is considered as surround if the angle between the foremost left and right speakers is over 180°.
-For readability reasons, the efficiency zone is not drawn in this case, but will be if its depth is set inferior to its maximum value (100 meters).
+For readability reasons, the efficiency zone is not drawn in this case, but will be if its depth is define to a value inferior to its maximum (100 meters).

 + When using a non-surrounding system (stereo, frontal line, etc.), the efficiency zone becomes a “piece of pie” and is displayed in the 3D view.
 Its width is defined by the angle between the foremost left and the foremost right speaker.
 The visualization of the efficiency zone should help to understand the limitation of these systems in terms of spatialization options.
 For instance, placing a source behind the listener head in stereo will never produce the effect of a source coming from behind.

 The range of the efficiency zone is set by the “depth” parameter.
-It sets the maximum of its span.
+It sets the maximum span.
 A use case for defining a maximum efficiency zone Depth in CLAMP mode is to limit the attenuation to the arc part of the zone.

 Inside a non-channel-based room, the efficiency zone is a sphere, because there is no speaker to constrain the diffusion area.
 Still, it can be edited with the same “depth” parameters for multi-room and creative applications.
 More information below.

-### Behavior of sources outside the efficiency zone
+### Behaviour of sources outside the efficiency zone

-When a source is out of the efficiency zone, SPAT Revolution offers three behaviors:
+When a source is out of the efficiency zone, SPAT Revolution offers three behaviours:
-1. The source is clamped to the efficiency zone
+1. The source is clamped to the efficiency zone (default for new session)
 2. The source is muted
-3. It does nothing
+3. It does nothing (default for pre 22.02 release sessions)

 This option can be set in the room’s output section.
 Check out the [Room section](Spat_Environment_Room.md) for more information.